-Note: [^]Dry Flower at 8% moisture content, greater moisture content will reduce price for final product; ^{}Pricing is in dollars (\$) per percentage point of CBD per Pound of Dry Flower, for example, at \$1.00, 100 lbs of 10% CBD flower is valued at \$1,000.
+Note: Dry Flower at 8% moisture content, greater moisture content will reduce price for final product; Pricing is in dollars (\$) per percentage point of CBD, for example, at a price of \$2.00, 100 lbs of 10% CBD flower is valued at \$2,000.

-- At the prevailing local price of \$1.25, yield of 2,000 lbs/acre, and 9% CBD, total revenues are \$22,500 per acre, leading to \$3,311 in profits per acre, or \$9,881 per acre net return over variable costs. - Break-even (zero profit) combinations of dry flower yield, CBD content, and prices are shown in Figure 1.
+- At the prevailing local price of \$2 for 9% CBD, total revenues are \$21,600 per acre, leading to \$2,459 in profits per acre, or \$9,029 per acre net return over variable costs. - Break-even (zero profit) combinations of dry flower yield, CBD content, and prices are shown in Figure 1.
 Points above the curves indicate positive profits and points below them indicate losses. - The ultimate profitability of this enterprise will depend on technical abilities of individual farmers (yield and CBD content) as well as external market forces, predominately CBD prices.